JS-CTRL/Images/README.md

 :heavy_exclamation_mark: This guide will be using Ubuntu 20.04 with all instruction as if fresh install

-:heavy_exclamation_mark: If you alter file/directory loations some steps may need to be altered
+:heavy_exclamation_mark: If you alter file/directory locations some steps may need to be altered
-:heavy_exclamation_mark: When downloading WAIT for the download to complete before proceeding to the next step

 ### This walk-through will give step by step instruction on the following:
 **Required**